jaimeolmo/traquealo/ReadMe.md

 - When ready, proceed to upload changes.

+## Webhooks Configuration

+### Transloadit

+Transloadit is a service that helps us handle file uploads, image, and video processing.
+Testing webhooks in your local development environment typically involves setting up a server to receive and handle webhook notifications.

+- Ensure you have a Transloadit account.
+- You'll need the local development server running to receive webhook notifications.
+You can use tools like ngrok or localtunnel to expose your local server to the internet.
+For this guide we are going to use ngrok.
+- Install and use ngrok to expose your local server to the internet.
+This is necessary for Transloadit to send webhook notifications to your local machine.
+- Once ngrok is installed and configured run the following command in the terminal: `ngrok http 3000`
+- In the terminal you should have a panel with different options.
+Copy the link located on the `Forwarding`.
+- Paste that link in the `notify_url` property on the Transloadit template used for processing.
+Save the change.

 ## Additional Resources

 For more detailed information and specific configurations, refer to the project's documentation and the documentation for Next.js, Vercel, and Azure Cosmos DB.